influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-data/where.md

 SELECT_clause FROM_clause WHERE <conditional_expression> [(AND|OR) <conditional_expression> [...]]
 ```

-The `WHERE` clause supports `conditional_expression`s on fields, tags, and timestamps.
+The `WHERE` clause supports `conditional_expressions` on fields, tags, and timestamps.

 {{% note %}}
 **NOTE:** InfluxDB does not support using OR in the WHERE clause to specify multiple time ranges.
 For example, InfluxDB returns an empty response for the following query: